xXShaneXx/C-/StlLibrary.md

 4
 5
 Explanation:

-std::deque is ideal when there are frequent operations at both ends of the container (like inserting or removing elements).
-Unlike std::vector, std::deque allows efficient operations at both the front and back of the container. std::set and std::multiset std::set: Stores unique elements in sorted order. std::multiset: Allows duplicate elements but maintains them in sorted order.
+Characteristics: Fast insertion and deletion from both ends.
+Usage: Suitable when you need efficient insertions or deletions from both ends.
+3. std::set and std::multiset
+Both std::set and std::multiset are associative containers that store elements in sorted order.
+A set does not allow duplicate elements, while a multiset allows duplicates.

-Code Example (std::set):
+Example (std::set):
 cpp
 Copy code
 #include <set>